DelNov/T-Flows/readme.md

 script ```seek_binaries.sh``` and that you have compiled _Process_ with user functions, i.e. with command: ```make DIR_CASE=../../Tests/Manual/Thermally_Driven/Varible```

-In the case of thermally driven cavity with Boussinesq approximation, we were setting physical properties _and_ gravitational vector in a way to meet the desired _Ra_ number.
+In the case of thermally-driven cavity with Boussinesq approximation, we were setting physical properties _and_ gravitational vector in a way to meet the desired _Ra_ number.
 Here, physical properties are physical, dependent on temperature, as meassured and reported [here](https://theengineeringmindset.com/properties-of-air-at-atmospheric-pressure/).